Biden voting rights push scotched by Democrats Sinema, Manchin | Politics

 Independent Senator Angus King, who caucuses with the Democrats, said he thought Biden made a powerful case when he met with lawmakers.
 "It looks like the path forward is very difficult, particularly based on Senator Sinema's statement today," he said.
 "She believes that the risk of changing the filibuster is greater than the risk of what's going on in the states.
 I hope profoundly that she's right.
 I fear that she's wrong."

-Senate Majority Leader Chuck Schumer on Wednesday https://www.reuters.com/world/us/biden-meet-with-senate-democrats-voting-rights-thursday-aide-2022-01-12 outlined a strategy to ensure a Senate floor debate on voting rights, after three separate attempts last year were stymied by Republicans.
-He did not specify when the debate will start.
 The House repackaged and passed two elections-related bills as one, sending it to the Senate under a special procedure preventing Republicans from blocking debate.
 The bill was approved along party lines.
+"Make no mistake, the United States Senate will for the first time this Congress debate voting rights legislation beginning on Tuesday," Schumer said late on Thursday.
+Three separate attempts to debate the legislation last year were stymied by Republicans.

 Mitch McConnell, the Senate's minority leader, on Wednesday reiterated that Republicans oppose Democrats' voting-rights legislation and changes to the filibuster.
 Democratic former President Barack Obama wrote in a USA Today opinion piece on Thursday that the filibuster rule has become a tool for the chamber's minority to obstruct moves supported by most voters.